nvm238/assignment-5-lost-in-translation/README.md

 # Lost in Translation

-Lost in Translation is a web application that translates text to different languages using external APIs.
+Lost in Translation is a web application that translates text to sign language using external APIs.

 ## Getting Started